is now available! Read about the new features and fixes from November.

 Optionally, you can edit the command directly in the Copilot response before running it by placing the cursor in the response or by pressing Ctrl+down, Tab, Tab on Windows & Linux, or Cmd+down, Tab, Tab on macOS.

-To make it easier to use Copilot Chat features, smart actions are integrated in your VS Code flow and they do not require you to write any prompt at all.
+These smart actions are available throughout the VS Code UI.
 For example, you can access Copilot smart actions from the editor context menu or through Quick Fix actions.

 Editor context menu with the Copilot menu group expanded

-The most powerful smart action is /fix.
+The most powerful smart action is the Fix action.
 Here is a relatively simple TypeScript calculator with an error noting that "Argument of type 'string' is not assignable to parameter of type 'number'".
-Select the sparkle icon, and then choose Fix using Copilot.
+Select the sparkle icon, and then choose Fix.

 Quick fix a type mismatch error by using the Copilot smart action

-Similar to /fix, the /doc smart action is popular with users.
+Similar to /fix, the /doc smart action is a popular action.
 To use /doc, select a block of code, right-click, and choose Copilot > Generate Docs.
 Copilot will generate a documentation comment for your code.

 Inline Chat /doc results adding JSDoc comment for a TypeScript function